Choosing the Best Safety Razor for Beginners

 Safety Razor Replacement Blades

-These safety razors come with 10 blades, so you’ll be able to start your zero waste shaving routine as soon as your package arrives.
+This safety razor comes with 10 blades, so you’ll be able to start your zero waste shaving routine as soon as your package arrives.

-When you need to get more blades, you can either buy 10 blades or pick up an annual replacement pack.
-No matter which one you choose, you’ll get razor blades that offer a mild shave that’s good for beginners but still close enough to leave your skin feeling smooth.
+When you need to get more blades, you can simply buy these 10 replacement blades.
+These razor blades that offer a mild shave that’s good for beginners but still close enough to leave your skin feeling smooth.

-Best of all, if you get the year’s worth of refills, you only have to spend around $10.
+Best of all, the replacement blades only cost a couple of dollars.
 That’s SIGNIFICANTLY cheaper than any type of disposable razor or razor cartridge on the market today.

 Enjoying Your Smooth Shave